Rule-based Logic

 Send text template and close ticket: A confirmation is sent, and the ticket is closed.

-Example: Output handling in the bank details agent
+Example: Output handling in the banking data agent

-The business logic of the bank details agent makes decisions based on the input parameters.
-The output handling builds on this and controls the reaction.
+The banking data agent’s business logic makes decisions based on the input parameters.
+The Output handling builds on this and controls the reaction.

 1. IBAN is already in the system

-If the new IBAN is already stored (iban_already_in_system
+If the new IBAN is already recorded (iban_already_in_system

 ), a text template is automatically sent to the customer: